jonasfreimuth/master-thesis/layout.md

 ![ground_truth_plot](./cancer-cleaning-output/notebook/random_deconv_exploration_output/ground_truth_plot.png)
 *Exploration of a randomly picked example of the generated ground truth data per parameter noise ratio.
-A: Boxplot of per cell type reference expression by relative biological noise level.
-B: Boxplot of per ground truth type bulk expression by relative biological noise level.
-C: Relationship of cancer expression to total bulk expression by relative biological noise level.*
+A: Boxplot of per cell type reference expression by whether the cancer signature is more variable than other cell types (outer rows), whether the deconv. reference included the cancer signature (inner rows), and relative biological noise level (columns).
+B: Boxplot of per ground truth type bulk expression vs whether individual cells differ from the reference by whether the cancer signature is more variable than other cell types (rows) and (columns).
+C: Relationship of cancer expression to total bulk expression by whether the cancer signature is more variable than other cell types (outer rows), whether the deconv. reference included the cancer signature (inner rows), and relative biological noise level (columns).*

 ![analysis_plot](./cancer-cleaning-output/notebook/random_deconv_exploration_output/analysis_plot.png)
 *Analysis of a randomly picked example of the deconvolution results.
 Each subplot represents a combination of relative biological noise level (first line per column), bulk model (second line per column), and reference type (row).
 For each combination, the root mean squared error (RMSE) or R² value is given in the top right corner.
-A: Actual versus predicted cell type abundances.
-B: Boxplot of the deconvolution model residuals.
-C: Simulated bulk gene expression vs. fitted values of the deconvolution model.
-D: Simulated bulk gene expression vs. residuals of the deconvolution model.
-E: Simulated cancer cell type gene expression vs. residuals of the deconvolution model.*
+A: Actual versus predicted cell type abundances by whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), relative biological noise level (outer columns), and whether the cancer signature is more variable than other cell types (inner columns).
+B: Boxplot of the deconvolution model residuals vs whether the cancer signature is more variable than other cell types by whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), and relative biological noise level (columns).
+C: Simulated bulk gene expression vs. fitted values of the deconvolution model by whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), relative biological noise level (outer columns), and whether the cancer signature is more variable than other cell types (inner columns).
+D:
+Simulated bulk gene expression vs. residuals of the deconvolution model by whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), relative biological noise level (outer columns), and whether the cancer signature is more variable than other cell types (inner columns).
+E: Simulated cancer cell type gene expression vs. residuals of the deconvolution model by whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), relative biological noise level (outer columns), and whether the cancer signature is more variable than other cell types (inner columns).*

 ### scRNA-seq based simulation